 Prescott is nicknamed “Everybody’s Hometown,” and its charming downtown area certainly captures this sentiment.
 The focal point of downtown Prescott is its famous Courthouse Plaza, which has served as the city’s central spot for celebrations and special events for over 140 years.
 The historic buildings in this area preserve Prescott’s rich history as an old mining town.

 Next door is Whiskey Row, which at one point, had a total of 40 saloons.
-This historic block has been revitalized since the Gold Rush days, and now visitors can explore its art galleries, shops, and saloons.
+This historic block has been revitalized since the Gold Rush days.
+Now, visitors can explore its art galleries, shops, and saloons.
 Prescott’s downtown area is also home to several buildings that are listed on the National Register of Historic Places, and there are great museums that allow visitors to take a step back in time.

 Great Selection of Active Adult Communities

-From quaint communities to resort-like developments, Prescott has an excellent selection of active lifestyle communities to choose.
+From quaint communities to resort-like developments, Prescott has an excellent selection of active lifestyle communities to choose from.

 For buyers seeking an affordable option, Prescott Canyon Estates is sure to be a great fit.
-With just 255 single family homes, this 55+ community enjoys a tight-knit atmosphere.
-The community’s low-maintenance single-family homes are affordably priced from the mid $100s up to the high $100s.
+With just 255 single-family homes, this 55+ community enjoys a tight-knit atmosphere.
+The community’s low-maintenance single-family homes are affordably priced from the mid $100s up to the low $300s.

-Residents here can stay active in the exercise room, take a dip in the indoor pool and spa, or explore the grounds with walking and biking trails.
-There is also a tennis court, outdoor patio, library, events room, and more.
+Residents here can stay active in the clubhouse, which features an exercise room and an indoor pool and spa.
+Homeowners can also head outdoors to or explore the walking and biking trails or take advantage of the tennis court, outdoor patio, and more.

 Hassayampa Village is a beautiful master-planned community featuring mature landscaping, two natural streams, and an on-site golf club.
 While it has no age restrictions, the community is a popular option for buyers seeking high-end active adult living.
 Upon completion, Hassayampa Village will consist of 660 residences.
-The current selection of condos, single-family homes, and attached homes are priced from the low $200s to the low $4Ms.
+The current selection of condo, single-family, and attached homes are priced from the high $300s to the low $3Ms.

 Residents are served by a well-appointed clubhouse that offers 30,000 square feet of amenities.
-It has a fitness center, studio for aerobics and dance, indoor pool and spa, steam rooms, and more.
-Outdoors, residents have access to a swimming pool, tennis courts, basketball court, walking trails, parks, and an 18-hole golf course.
+Here, members of the community have access to a fitness center, a studio for aerobics and dance, an indoor pool and spa, steam rooms, and more.
+Outdoors, residents have access to a swimming pool, tennis courts, a basketball court, walking trails, parks, and an 18-hole golf course.